forrestxu123/Android-Framework-System-Design/reliability/relaibility.md

 # 1 Overview

 The primary goal of the reliability framework is to enhance the TikTok Android app's reliability by addressing the following issues:
-- General app issues such as crashes, ANRs, performance challenges, memory management issues, and system event-related problems (e.g., network changes, battery events).
+- General app issues such as crashes, ANRs, performance issues, memory management issues, and system event-related problems (e.g., network changes, battery events).
 - TikTok-specific issues (to be defined) such as time spent and battery usage when a specific button is clicked or a task is performed.
 - Ensure the reliability, monitoring, alerting, identification, and location of issues while maintaining the overall quality of the TikTok app throughout its lifecycle, including the stages of development, testing, app publishing, release, and upgrade.